ibexa/documentation-developer/docs/guide/user_management/user_management.md

 ### User types

-To decide where the user should be registered, you need to specify their user type under `user_type_identifier`.
+To decide to what workspace the user should be registered to, you need to specify their user type under `user_type_identifier`.
 Currently, there are two user types defined: `users` and `customers`.
 `users` are backend users that are involved in creating the page such as editors and `customers` are frontend users.